To content

 Bachelor students who will be in their 3rd semester by the time they go abroad, and master students are eligible to apply.
 Please note that some of our partner universities only accept bachelor or master students, and in some cases only courses in English are offered for one of the two study levels.

-As well as the online application form, your application should include the following documents:
+In addition to the application via MoveON, your application should include the following documents:

 • Letter of motivation (English, 1 to max.
-3 pages, including a plan for which courses you wish to take at your chosen universities)
+2 pages, including planning which courses you would like to take at your university of choice).

-Please attach these documents when you fill in the online application form.
-More information about the required documents can be found in the FAQ on this page.
-If you have any questions, you can contact the Departmental Erasmus Coordinator by email.
+You can upload these documents as PDF files during your application via MoveON.
+You can find more information about the required documents in the FAQ on this page.
+If you have any further questions, please contact the Erasmus Coordination of the department by e-mail.

-You will then receive feedback at the end of January to the beginning of February whether we can offer you a place.
-In order to accept this place, you have to confirm it firmly by mid-February so that you can apply for the Erasmus mobility grant by the end of March.
+You will then receive feedback at the end of January to the beginning of February as to whether we can offer you a place.
+In order to accept this place, you must confirm it by mid-February so that you can apply for the Erasmus mobility grant by the end of March.

 Application to the Host University